GRSupercool/GeorginaWebDevPortfolio/README.md

 # GeorginaWebDevPortfolio
-A web development portfolio with samples of excellent work used to showcase expertise web development skills.
+A web development portfolio with samples of excellent work for employment.

 ## Software and Tools
  Git